 Real smiles or ‘social’ smiles take longer to develop and occur purposely as a way for babies to engage or interact with a parent or caregiver.
 Experts believe true social smiles tend to occur consistently around 2 months old.

 Does a 4 week old baby have emotions?

-After this first month there are some things about new parenthood you’re feeling confident about, and some parts you’re struggling with.
+After this first month there are some things about parenthood, you’re feeling confident about, and some parts you’re possibly struggling with.

-Your 1 month babymoon and recovery period is at an end.
+Your 1 month babymoon and recovery period is coming close to an end.
 You might feel fragile and not quite ready to jump back into your normal routine.
 Or perhaps you’re feeling ready to join the outside world and show off your new baby.
 Either of these feelings – or a combination of both – is completely normal.

 The normal emotions of ‘baby blues’ can come and go in the first month.
 As your baby gets older, and your support team dwindles, as a new mom you can often feel a bit overwhelmed or lonely at about month 1.

 Keep reaching out for the support you need.
 Be sure to build a community of families and other parents.
 It takes a village.

 If your emotions are more than occasional tearfulness, reach out for help.
 Postnatal depression and the more serious postpartum psychosis are conditions that can be treated by professionals.
 There is a range of treatments that can help you adjust to parenthood and give you the tools to care for your baby and yourself.

 A fully breastfed baby should be getting the hang of things by now.